ColbzDaBoss/Python-Text-Based-Black-Jack-Game/README.md

 # Python-Text-Based-Black-Jack-Game
-Basic text based black jack game for python.
-Can access using online python interpitor for devices like chromebooks on repl.it
+Basic text based Black Jack game for python.
+You can download or access online using repl.it python interpitor for devices like chromebooks.
 Credit: Me repl.it/@ColbzDaBoss1